 Address: Multiple locations in New Orleans

 You can’t visit New Orleans and not try pralines, and there are so many different places to get them from.
-I went with Laura’s Candies because they are the oldest Candy Store in New Orleans and they had free samples so I could try before I bought.
+I went with Laura’s Candies because they are the oldest Candy Store in New Orleans and they had free samples so I could try them before I bought them.

 Address: 331 Chartres St, New Orleans, LA 70130